Chronic Pain Services

 A referral is needed to access this service.
 Call for more information.

-anesthesiologists, family doctors, gynecologists, kinesiologists, neurologists, nursing aides, nutritionists, occupational therapists (OTs), pharmacists, physiatrists, physical therapists (PTs), psychiatrists, psychologists, registered nurses (RNs), social workers
+anesthesiologists, family physicians, gynecologists, kinesiologists, neurologists, nurse practitioners, nursing aides, nutritionists, occupational therapists, pharmacists, physiatrists, physical therapists, psychiatrists, psychologists, registered nurses, social workers

 Please visit the links below for more details about this service at various locations.